 Barney Nelson

-My most recent book, Making Circles: the Memoir of a Cowboy Journalist was named 2022 “Best Western Contemporary Nonfiction Finalist” by the Western Writers of America (WWA).
+Another recent book, Making Circles: the Memoir of a Cowboy Journalist was named 2022 “Best Western Contemporary Nonfiction Finalist” by the Western Writers of America (WWA).
 The selection means it placed in the top three in that category.
+An interview about the book with Eclectic Horseman magazine is available.

 A somewhat out-of-date and self-produced slide show showcases more of my photography and quirky philosophy.